 Today, Toronto is home to many First Nations, Métis and Inuit peoples from across Turtle Island.
 We acknowledge the history and ongoing process of colonization, and recognize that in order to realize the promise and challenge of reconciliation, acknowledgement must be coupled with action.
-At the Pine Project, we are embarking on a journey of understanding and realizing our responsibility to reconciliation, including the Truth and Reconciliation Commission's Principles of Reconciliation and Calls to Action.
-We seek to move forward with humility, respect, gratitude and meaningful relationship building.

-We respectfully acknowledge the many histories and several translations associated with the history of this land.
+We seek to move forward with humility, respect, gratitude and meaningful relationship building.We respectfully acknowledge the many histories and several translations associated with the history of this land.